-As depicted in the following diagram, some of the risk factors that contribute to heart disease and cause damage to the heart include chronic inflammation, high homocysteine, high CRP,high cholesterol, high triglycerides, high blood pressure (hypertension), oxidative stress, obesity, nutrient deficiencies, and diabetes.
+As depicted in the following diagram, some of the risk factors that contribute to heart disease and cause damage to the heart include chronic inflammation, high homocysteine, high CRP,high cholesterol, high triglycerides, high blood pressure (hypertension), oxidative stress, obesity, deep vein thrombosis (DVT),nutrient deficiencies, and diabetes.

 Other risk factors associated with heart disease include genetics, age, diet, lifestyle and ethnicity.